cloud-elements/devportal/docs/elements/google-suite/events.md

 ### Configure Polling Through API

-Use the `/instances` endpoint to authenticate with Google Sheets and create an element instance with polling enabled.
+Use the `/instances` endpoint to authenticate with {{page.apiProvider}} and create an element instance with polling enabled.

 {% include note.html content="The endpoint returns an element instance token and id upon successful completion.
 Retain the token and id for all subsequent requests involving this element instance.  " %}